Formulation and verification of multiscale gyrokinetic simulation of kinetic-MHD processes in toroidal plasmas: Simulation Model

-The $\delta f$ scheme is used for GTC simulation, in which we split the distribution function to an equilibrium part and a perturbed part, $f_{s}=f_{0s}+\delta f_{s}$.
-The equilibrium part $f_{0s}$ is the solution of equilibrium Vlasov equation,
+The $\delta f$ scheme\cite{Parker1993} is used for GTC simulation, in which we split the distribution function to an equilibrium part and a perturbed part, $f=f_{0}+\delta f$.
+The equilibrium part $f_{0}$ is the solution of the unperturbed Vlasov equation,